colinrozzi/theater-chat/README.md

 - `config.title` - Display title for the chat session
 - `config.mcp_servers` - Array of MCP server configurations for tool access

-### Backward Compatibility

-The old configuration format (without `actor` and `config` wrappers) is still supported and will be automatically converted to use a default actor manifest path.

 ## Examples